iterative/dvc.org/content/docs/command-reference/remote/index.md

 <admon icon="book">

 For an intro on DVC remote usage see [Storing and sharing data].
+See also [Synchronizing data] for further general info about remote storage usage.

 [storing and sharing data]:
   /doc/start/data-management/data-versioning#storing-and-sharing
+[synchronizing data]:
+  /doc/user-guide/data-management/track-sync-version#synchronizing-data

 </admon>